rikkertkoppes/TreeLib/readme.md

 The `children` argument is optional and should be a string indicating the property used for the children array.
 This defaults to 'children'.

+###Reverse walking

+Depth first reverse tree walking

+    TreeLib.reverseWalk(tree,callback[,children]);

+Walks the tree in reverse order, calling the callback for each node with three arguments:

+- node: the current node in the tree, unaltered, so it still includes the children
+- depth: the current depth of the node, starting at 0
+- res: result of the (already executed) callbacks on the node's children, or undefined if it has none.

+One can use the res argument to do a reduce on the tree

+    function sum(prev,curr) {
+        return prev + curr;
+    }

+    var total = TreeLib.reverseWalk(tree,function(node,depth,res) {
+        //return the sum of the values in res, or some measure return res ? res.reduce(sum) : node.count;
+    });

+###Filtering

+Filter the tree.
+When filtered, all nodes that do not match AND do not have matching decendants will be removed.
+This method works on a copy of the tree

+    TreeLib.filter(tree,filter[,children])

+The filter argument should be a function that takes a single argument: `node`, and returns a boolean.
+Depending on the result, the node will be filtered out if it has no matching decendants.

 ###Flattening

 Flattens the tree into an array (depth first)